 21. Do: Treat him as you would any partner

 Just because you’re separated by your years doesn’t mean you have to treat him any differently than you would another romantic partner.
-This includes shying away from showing your romantic side as well as treating him with a sense of reverence.
+This includes shedding the tendency of shying away from showing your romantic side as well as treating him with a sense of reverence.
 Shed aside the awe, and embrace him for who he is – your partner.

 With the right approach and mindset, dating an older man can be a delightful and enriching experience.
 One that may change your perspective on relationships forever.
 If you have your heart set on one, don’t hold yourself back.
 When you do decide to give in, these tips for dating an older man will hold you in good stead.

 When an older man loves you, he will go out of his comfort zone to make you feel special.
 Things between you both will progress to a deeper level.
 He won’t hold back from sharing his feelings with you once he is sure of them.

 Yes, dating an older man can be better because of all the experience, stability, and sense of security he brings to the relationship.
 With him, there will be no mind games or hot-and-cold vibes.

 He may want a casual fling or a serious committed relationship.
 There is no way to define relationship expectations based on age alone.
 It varies from person to person.

 It is not common to be dating a man 15 years older or 20 or even more.
 As per the old dating age rule, the maximum acceptable age difference is calculated with a simple formula – half his age + 7 years.
 So, if you’re 25, your partner should be in the 38 to 40-year age bracket.